nokia/danm/README.md

 No separate configuration needs to be provided to DANM when it connects Pods to DanmNets, if the network is backed by a CNI plugin with dynamic integration level.
 Everything happens automatically based on the DanmNet API itself!

-When network management is delegated to CNI plugins with static integration level; DANM will read their configuration from the configured CNI config directory.
+When network management is delegated to CNI plugins with static integration level; DANM reads their configuration from the configured CNI config directory.
+The directory can be configured via setting the "CNI_CONF_DIR" environment variable in DANM CNI's context (be it in the host namespace, or inside a Kubelet container).
+Default value is "/etc/cni/net.d".
+In case there are multiple configuration files present for the same backend, users can control which one is used in a specific network provisioning operation via the NetworkID DanmNet parameter.

-For example, when a Pod is connected to a DanmNet with "NetworkType" set to "flannel", DANM will pass the content of /etc/cni/net.d/flannel.conf file to the /opt/cni/bin/flannel binary by invoking a standard CNI operation.
+So, all in all: a Pod connecting to a DanmNet with "NetworkType" set to "bridge", and "NetworkID" set to "example_network" gets an interface provisioned by the <CONFIGURED_CNI_PATH_IN_KUBELET>/bridge binary based on the <CNI_CONF_DIR>/example_network.conf file!
-Generally supported DANM API-based features are configured even in this case.
+In addition to simply delegating the interface creation operation, generally supported DANM API-based features -such as static and dynamic IP route provisioning, flexible interface naming- are also configured by DANM.
 ##### Connecting Pods to DanmNets
 Pods can request network connections to DanmNets by defining one or more network connections in the annotation of their (template) spec field, according to the schema described in the **schema/network_attach.yaml** file.